 Agriculture is one of Saskatchewan's largest and most hazardous industries.
 Incidents occur more often between seeding and harvest, and can cause needless suffering and consequently reduce farm revenues.

-On average, 13 people are killed on Saskatchewan farms each year.
-Of these fatal injuries, 75% involve machinery such as grain trucks, semis, tractors and combines.
-Most incidents occur in the farm yard and of all serious injuries that happen, 14% involve youth.
+Approximately 13 people are killed on Saskatchewan farms each year.
+Of these fatal injuries, most involve machinery and equipment.
+Most incidents occur in the farm yard.

 (Statistics provided by the Saskatchewan Farm Injury Surveillance Program at the University of Saskatchewan.)